NaryanSambhi/NaryanSambhi/README.md

 ## 📫 Contact

-For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/naryan-sambhi/).
+For a quick response, email me at naryan_sambhi@outlook.com.